 • Furnace won’t turn off

 • Is your thermostat set right?
-Make sure it’s set to “heat,” “auto” and that your preferred temperature is higher than the room’s current temperature.
+Make sure it’s set to “heat,” “auto” and that your desired temperature is greater than the room’s current temperature.
 If you have a programmable thermostat, make sure it has new batteries.

 • Is the furnace switch off?
-Your furnace has a power switch located on or near it.
-Because this switch resembles a light switch, it’s easy to unintentionally turn it off.
-If it was off, it might take your furnace a few minutes to turn on.
+Your furnace has a power switch found on or close to it.
+Because this switch resembles a light switch, it’s easy to accidentally turn it off.
+If it was off, it might take your furnace a few minutes to start.

 • Is the air filter clean?
 A dusty air filter can create a lot of issues for your furnace.
 Get a new one if you can’t see light through it.